grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** But that is not a real implementation.
 What is the value behind putting in a hardcoded string?
 The final implementation is not going to be like this for sure!

-**Johnny:** You’re right.
+**Johnny:** You're right.
 The final implementation is most probably going to be different.
 What we did, however, is still valuable because:

 1. You’re one step closer to implementing the final solution
 2. This feeling that this is not the final implementation points you towards writing more Statements.
 When there is enough Statements to make your implementation complete, it usually means that you have a complete Specification of class behaviors as well.
 3. If you treat making every Statement true as an achievement, this practice allows you to evolve your code without losing what you already achieved.
-If by accident you break any of the behaviors you’ve already implemented, the Specification is going to tell you because one of the existing Statements that were previously true will then evaluate to false.
+If by accident you break any of the behaviors you've already implemented, the Specification is going to tell you because one of the existing Statements that were previously true will turn false.
 You can then either fix it or undo your changes using version control and start over from the point where all existing Statements were true.

-**Benjamin:** Looks like there are quite a few benefits.
-Still, I will have to get used to this kind of working.
+**Benjamin:** Ok, so it looks like there are some benefits after all.
+Still, I'll have to get used to this kind of working.

-**Johnny:** Do not worry, it is central to TDD, so you will grasp it in no time.
-Now, before we proceed to the next Statement, let's look at what we already achieved.
+**Johnny:** Don't worry, this approach is an important part of TDD, so you will grasp it in no time.
+Now, before we go ahead with the next Statement, let's look at what we already achieved.
 First, we wrote a Statement that turned out false.
 Then, we wrote just enough code to make the Statement true.
 Time for a step called Refactoring.
 In this step, we will take a look at the Statement and the code and remove duplication.
 Can you see what is duplicated between the Statement and the code?

 **Benjamin:** both of them contain the literal "0".
 The Statement has it here: